phknestel/portfolio/pages/overview.md

 ## Summary

-Senior Software Developer specializing in web application development.
-Experienced with all stages of the development cycle for dynamic web projects.
+Robotics student with experience in all stages of prototyping.
+Strong background in Unity and robot navigation in ROS as well as parameter tuning and fusion of sensor data.
 Well-versed in numerous programming languages including C# .NET, Python and JavaScript/TypeScript.
-Strong background in both accounting/auditing and software development.
-Mitigated the gap between end users and developers, co-designed and built scalable solutions.
+Stronger experience in web development, co-designed and built solutions.

 ## Experience